ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     where :math:`\theta=\exp(i\,\boldsymbol{k}\cdot\boldsymbol{v}_G\,\Delta{t}/2)`.

-    This option is currently implemented only for the standard PSATD, Galilean PSATD, and averaged Galilean PSATD schemes, while it is not yet available for the multi-J algorithm.
+    This option is currently implemented only for the standard PSATD, Galilean PSATD, and averaged Galilean PSATD schemes, while it is not yet available for the PSATD-JRhom algorithm.

 * ``psatd.update_with_rho`` (`0` or `1`)
     If true, the update equation for the electric field is expressed in terms of both the current density and the charge density, namely :math:`\widehat{\boldsymbol{J}}^{\,n+1/2}`, :math:`\widehat\rho^{n}`, and :math:`\widehat\rho^{n+1}`.